SantiagoCaldeZ/caso2-ia-detector/README.md

 ### 13.3 Prototype Evidence Rule

-The Figma prototype is the current source of truth for UI flow.
+The Figma prototype is the source of truth for the intended UI flow.

 Prototype screenshots are committed only when the prototype is approved as final.
 This prevents outdated visual evidence from being stored in the repository.